 Photo above: Sunrise over Red Sea by Graham Telford.

-Here’s a natural phenomenon you might never have imagined.
+Around this time of year – at sunset – there’s a natural phenomenon you might never have imagined.
 That is, the sun actually sets faster around the time of an equinox.
 The fastest sunsets (and sunrises) occur at or near the equinoxes.
-What’s more, the slowest sunsets (and sunrises) occur at or near the solstices.
+And the slowest sunsets (and sunrises) occur at or near the solstices.
 This is true whether you live in the Northern or Southern Hemisphere.

-On the solstices, the sun sets farthest north or farthest south of due west.
-The farther the sun sets from due west, the shallower the angle of the setting sun.
-That means a longer duration for sunset.
-At 40o latitude, the solstice sun sets in roughly 3 and 1/3 minutes.
+Meanwhile, at a solstice, the sun is setting farthest north or farthest south of due west.
+The farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
+That means a longer duration for sunset at the solstices.

 Bottom line: The fastest sunsets of the year are happening now, around the time of the September equinox.